Outriders Poetry Project: Publications

 For five years, ending in 2015, the press conducted an annual competition open to poets and fiction writers with some significant connection to the Buffalo-Niagara Falls area.
 The winners of this competition were Jeremiah Rush Bowen (2011); Jerry McGuire (2012), Jacob Schepers and Linda Zisquit (co-winners 2014); and Edric Mesmer, Of Monodies and Homophony (2015).

-Beginning in 2016, authors are encouraged to submit unsolicited manuscript during the annual reading period from January 1 to April 15.
-Additional books may occasionally be directly solicited by Outriders from selected authors.
+Recently Outriders, in collaboration with Carole Southwell's Niagara River Salon, established the series of occasional on-line Niagara River Salon Chapbooks, downloadable free (for personal use only) from its web site.
+The first of these, "A Farewell Fast Shrift for John Marvin" will be available in late 2023.